prebid/prebid-server/experiment/adscert/README.md

   }
 ```

-2.Every bidder by default supports AdsCert.
-In case bidders cannot handle unsupported headers properly in {bidder}.yaml file disable this feature:
+2.Every bidder by default doesn't support AdsCert.
+Some bidders cannot handle unsupported headers properly.
+To enable this feature add next config to {bidder}.yaml file:
-`adsCertDisable: true`.
-With this config bidder will not receive `X-Ads-Cert-Auth` header even if this is not the only bidder in request.
+`experiment.adscert.enable: true`.
+With this config bidder will receive `X-Ads-Cert-Auth` header even if this is not the only bidder in request.

 3.Request extension should have `request.ext.prebid.experiment.adscert.enabled: true`